 Stage 3 - Enrich with guardrails

-If enrichment is part of the workflow, it happens after cleaning.
+If B2B data enrichment is part of the workflow, it happens after cleaning.
 New fields (email, phone, company data) are appended and then immediately classified and validated.
-Any newly enriched email gets the professional/personal check.
-Any newly enriched phone number gets TPS screening.
+Any newly enriched address has its subscriber type resolved rather than inherited.
+Any newly enriched phone number is screened against TPS and CTPS.

 Enrichment without re-classification is one of the most common governance gaps.
-A record might enter the pipeline with a professional email, but the enrichment step adds a personal one.
-If the pipeline does not re-check after enrichment, the personal email slips through.
+A record might enter the pipeline as a corporate subscriber, but the enrichment step adds a personal address alongside the work one.
+If the pipeline does not re-check after enrichment, the newly added address inherits a classification that was never assessed for it.

 Stage 4 - Agent access with controls